ygoe/NetRevisionTask/README.md

 **NrtRemoveTagV**: boolean, default: true.

 Specifies whether the “v” prefix of a matching version tag should be removed to determine its version.
 This should usually not be disabled.

+**NrtRequiredVcs**: string, default: “”.

+Specifies the name of the VCS that is expected to be found in the project directory.
+Can be “git” or “svn” (`IVcsProvider.Name`).

+**NrtShowRevision**: boolean, default: false.

+Specifies whether the determined revision ID is printed during the build with higher importance than normal, so it can be seen more easily.
+When patching the AssemblyInfo file, it is also displayed to the console.

 ### Revision format